Welcome

 Tons of great concerts coming up this weekend. the

-New Music Collective is playing two concerts
+New Music Collective is playing two concerts two

-week is fairly consuming.
-I've also got a gig on the 10th at Porgy's with Dave Linaburg that should be
+fairly consuming.
+I've also got a gig on the 10th at Porgy's with Dave Linaburg that should be a lot of fun.

 Ummm... okay, that's all I got really.
 Come to the concerts, they will prove to best thing you've ever